-With the EU referendum looming, thousands of ex-pats in Spain who own property are wondering just how a British exit will affect them.
+With the EU referendum looming, thousands of ex-pats in Spain are wondering how BREXIT will affect them.

 Are they right to be concerned or is the Remain camp scaremongering?

-According to their reports, British ex-pats may no longer be able to buy properties in Europe as second homes and everything we take for granted about access to the single market will be in question, including the right to go and live in France or Spain.
+According to their reports, British ex-pats may no longer be able to buy properties in Europe as second homes.
+Therefore, everything we take for granted with access to the single market will be in question, including the right to go and live in France or Spain.

 Approximately 1.3 million Britons live in other parts of Europe, with around 320,000 of those in Spain.

-The Pro-EU camp claim that British ex-pats are only allowed to reside in other European countries thanks to the EU’s right of free movement.
+The Pro-EU camp claim that British ex-pats are only allowed to reside in other European countries thanks to the EU.
+In particular, it’s right of free movement.
 It has also been suggested that British citizens living in EU countries would become ‘illegal overnight’ if Britain leaves the EU.

-The UK Government has said: "Many UK citizens would want any negotiations to secure their continued right to work, reside and own property in other EU states, and to access public services such as medical treatment in those states.
-UK citizens resident abroad, among them those who have retired to Spain, would not be able to assume that these rights will be guaranteed."
+The UK Government has said: “Many UK citizens would want any negotiations to secure their continued right to work, reside and own property in other EU states.
+In order to access public services such as medical treatment in those states.
+UK citizens resident abroad, among them those who have retired to Spain, would not be able to assume that these rights will be guaranteed.”

-The UK paid £675 million in 2014-2015 to other European countries for the treatment of UK nationals, so no other state can accuse Britain of not paying their way.
+The UK paid £675 million in 2014-2015 to other European countries for the treatment of UK nationals.
+As such, they can’t accuse Britain of not paying their way.
 The UK received just £49 million from other European nations in the same year for those EU citizens living in the UK.

 No matter how hostile European nations become after Brexit, they still have to respect individual property rights.
 Both the United Nation’s Universal Declaration of Human Rights and the European Convention on Human Rights make this clear.

-If Britain leaves, Brits’ ability to live and work in EU nations would depend on new agreements the UK negotiated with those nations.
-Also, following a Brexit, the remaining EU nations, including Spain could consider a variety of measures if they choose to, including making foreign home owners pay more in tax!
+If Britain leaves, the ability to live and work in EU nations would depend on any new agreements.
+This could include making foreign homeowners pay more in tax!